urieloalves/urieloalves/README.md

 ## Technologies

-These are some of the technologies and tools that I'm learning and/or working with:
+These are some of the technologies and tools that I'm working with and/or learning:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)
 ![TypeScript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript)